CocoaPress/docs/docs/Printer/index.md

 ## Electronics Checks

  - [ ] Is your power supply switch in the correct mode for your region?
- - [ ] When power is applied to the printer, the status indicator light on the power switch should light up, even if the switch isn't in the on position.
+ - [ ] When power is enabled for the printer, the power switch indicator should light up.
 Is the light on?

 ![](../img/printer/funkypowerswitch.jpg)